MEDIA RESOURCES FROM THE GET THE MATH WEBSITE

 For each student:

-- Grid paper, chart paper, whiteboards/markers or other materials for students to display their math strategies used to solve the challenges in the Learning Activities.
+- Rulers, grid paper, chart paper, whiteboards/markers, overhead transparency grids, or other materials for students to display their math strategies used to solve the challenges in the Learning Activities

 BEFORE THE LESSON